How to Get the Raise You Want

 When you budget, you tell your money what to do.
 You tell your $200 snack habit to shrink to a more reasonable $20.
 You put your grocery spending on a diet.
 You start spending less because you’re watching your spending.

 You just rounded up more cash for your money goals.
 Welcome to Raisetown, USA.
 Population: You.

-2. Quit paying for things you don’t use.
+2. Quit paying for stuff you don’t use.

 4. Review your insurance policies.

 Checking up on your insurance to make sure your coverage is right is probably not at the top of your “Fun Things to Do” list.
 But it should be at the top of your priority list.
 Why?
 You need to make sure you have the right coverage and the best rates.

 If you’ve had big life changes, you may need different coverage.
 Even if you haven’t, there could be a better deal out there.
 What if you’re overpaying?
 No, thank you.

 For example, if you have whole life insurance, the better deal is term life.
 You pay on whole life for your whole life (hence the title).
 It’s a total rip-off, pretending to have a great savings plan that actually has a horrible rate of return.
 You could go from just $125,000 of coverage in whole life to $400,000 in term life and save $82 a month.2